mueeze/Group14/README.md

 All the libraries were installed to run split testing and predictive modelling in machine learning.

 While checking and cleaning the heart disease data, we used the .loc method on the updated_heart_disease_df to obtain the Heart Disease Rates by age and gender.
-Which was indicated through class 0 and 1.
+Which was indicated through Male and Female.
 See image below
 ![](https://github.com/mueeze/Group14/blob/Jared-Murray/Heart%20Disease%20Rate%20Age%20and%20Gender%20Density%20Plot.png)